clips/clinspell/README.md

 ## Extracting the English test data

-To extract the annotated test data, git clone this repository and place the file **NOTEEVENTS.csv** from the MIMIC-III database inside the same directory.
+To extract the annotated test data, git clone this repository and place the file **NOTEEVENTS.csv** from the MIMIC-III database inside the data directory of this repository.
 Then run

 ```python3 extract_test.py```